Unique Academic Components

-New Harmony uses a student-centered learning design to meet the educational goals of each student.
+New Harmony uses student-centered learning to meet the educational goals of each student.

-- The advisory is led by an advisor, a teacher who forms individual relationships with each of the students
+- Advisories are led by an advisor, a teacher who forms relationships with each of their students

-- Students are the center of their own learning experience so that their education is challenging and relevant.
+- Students are the center of their learning so that their education is rigorous and relevant

 This structure creates a student-centered learning model at New Harmony, where students are invested in their learning and challenged to pursue their interests by a supportive community of educators, professionals, and family members.